StellarWitch7/moth-lang/README.md

 // the main function is the entrypoint of an executable program
-// it must return a value of type i32 func main() #i32 {
+// it must return a value of type i32 fn main() #i32 {
-    WriteLine("Hello World!"); // we use the core namespace here return 0; // we end the program by returning from the main function with an exit code of zero }
+    WriteLine("Hello World!"); // we use the core namespace here to call the WriteLine(#u8*) function
+    // we end the program by returning from the main function with an exit code of zero ret 0 // note that unlike other lines, return lines do not have semicolons }
 ```
 To learn how to run this code, [continue reading](https://github.com/StellarWitch7/moth-lang/wiki/Hello-World).